collabnix/dockerlabs/beginners/install/jetson-nano/README.md

-# How to install Docker 19.03 on Jetson Nano
+# How to install Docker 19.03 on NVIDIA Jetson Nano

 ## Pre-requisite: